SesatGuy/KBytesOS/README.md

 # KBytesOS // Inactive
 A Simple OS Made In Batch.
 All Feature In One File.

-(Inactive For Focusing On ESP8266 Project)
+(Inactive For Focusing On Other Project)

 File Size : 81.3 KB